(214) 390-7947 (Overseas Callers)

 Skills and Qualifications

-Responsibilities and Impact
+Volunteer Responsibilities and Impact

 As a volunteer in this safe pad volunteering program in Uganda, you'll work closely with social workers and the project team for 5-6 hours a day.
 Your role will include assisting in organizing menstrual hygiene workshops, supporting community outreach programs for distributing pads, and helping prepare packing bags and cut cloth for pad production.
 You'll also play a key role in teaching women and young girls how to use a tailoring machine and contribute to organizing fundraisers for the project.

-Your contributions on this program will have a profound impact on the community.
+Your contributions to this program will have a profound impact on the community.
 By assisting in organizing menstrual hygiene workshops and supporting pad distribution programs, you'll help improve menstrual health and hygiene for many women and girls.
 Your work in preparing materials and teaching girls and women to use tailoring machines will empower them with valuable skills and foster self-sufficiency.

-• 7.00 to 7.30 AM: Your day starts with a delicious home cooked meal for breakfast.
+7.00 to 7.30 AM : Your day starts with a delicious home-cooked meal for breakfast.

-• 7.45 AM: You set out for a rewarding and fulfilling day of volunteering.
+7.45 AM : You set out for a rewarding and fulfilling day of volunteering.

 Dates and Fees